 I have been introduced to the topic of social psychology many times through my three years researching and analyzing the testimonies of the Nazi doctors during the Nuremberg war crimes trials in 1947.
-I have studied the ground breaking experiments done by famous psychologists such as Stanley Milgram and Philip Zimbardo to try to explain the phenomena of Nazi Germany, the power of authority and the results that come with the absence of responsibility.
-It wasn’t until recently however, that I witnessed the very principal on which the Nazi’s based their arguments, that perplexed me.
+I have studied the groundbreaking experiments done by famous psychologists such as Stanley Milgram and Philip Zimbardo to try to explain the phenomena of Nazi Germany, the power of authority and the results that come with the absence of responsibility.
+It wasn’t until recently, however, that I witnessed the very principle on which the Nazi’s based their arguments, that perplexed me.
 As I sat there behind my desk uninterestingly flipping through emails on my phone, a blind classmate entered the room, guide dog in tow.
 As she helplessly fumbled, tripped on her own feet and headed to the wrong desk, the classmates present just watched.
 To my dismay, five minutes had passed; five minutes I sat voiceless, watching with the rest of them.
 For five minutes I refused to help because after all, no one else was.
 It was the realization that, while researching the Holocaust and how Hitler could have had such an impact on his men to where they would commit systematic murder and then defend it with, “We did what we were told,” or, “We did it because the extermination of the ‘imperfect’ race was the duty of all Germans,” was the same principle of conformity exhibited by myself and my classmates.
-Although our indiscretion was on a small scale compared to Nazi Germany, the idea that anyone could be affected by this, is frightening.
+Although our indiscretion was on a small scale compared to Nazi Germany, the idea that anyone could be affected by this is frightening.

 In comparison to the Nazi’s, I had also heard about another unfortunate case highlighting the bystander effect and the power of conformity.
-In the 1960’s a woman was stabbed on a New York street.
+In the 1960s a woman was stabbed on a New York street.
 The dozens of tenants living in the lofts and apartments above the crime scene stood at their windows, witnesses to the crime.
 Although they heard the woman’s scream, no one tried to help or intervene.
 The women ran around the corner where she was stabbed eight more times in two more separate attacks by the perpetrator before lying dead on the sidewalk.
-There were thirty seven witnesses to the crime; only one passer-byer called for help after it was too late.
+There were thirty-seven witnesses to the crime; only one passer-byer called for help after it was too late.
 These bizarre and troubling instances have always left me with the same questions:

 - Why did these tragic events in history happen?